- The Department Today

 D.Phil., University of Oxford (1998)

-Jointly appointed with the UC Berkeley School of Law, Hoekstra is also an affiliated professor in the Department of Philosophy and the Department of Classics.
-From 1996 to 2007, Hoekstra was a member of the Faculty of Philosophy at the University of Oxford, where he also regularly taught graduate students in the Faculty of Classics and the Department of Politics and International Relations.
-During this same period, he was the Leveson Gower Fellow in Ancient and Modern Philosophy at Balliol College.
+I am Professor of Law at Berkeley Law, and an affiliated professor in the Department of Philosophy and the Department of Classics.
+From 1996 to 2007, I was a member of the Faculty of Philosophy at the University of Oxford, where I also regularly taught graduate students in the Faculty of Classics and the Department of Politics and International Relations.
+During this same period, I was the Leveson Gower Fellow in Ancient and Modern Philosophy at Balliol College.

-Hoekstra has been the Carlyle Lecturer in the History of Political Thought at the University of Oxford and a Visiting Professorial Fellow at Nuffield College (2017), a Rockefeller Visiting Faculty Fellow at the Center for Human Values at Princeton University (2011-12), a member of the Institute for Advanced Study in Princeton (2004-5), and an Ahmanson-Getty Fellow at UCLA (2001-2).
-He will give the Benedict Lectures on the History of Political Philosophy at Boston University in 2018.
+I have been the Benedict Lecturer on the History of Political Philosophy at Boston University (2018), the Carlyle Lecturer in the History of Political Thought at the University of Oxford and a Visiting Professorial Fellow at Nuffield College (2017), a Rockefeller Visiting Faculty Fellow at the Center for Human Values at Princeton University (2011-12), a member of the Institute for Advanced Study (2004-5), and an Ahmanson-Getty Fellow at UCLA (2001-2).

 For publications, see http://berkeley.academia.edu/KinchHoekstra.